-- 17. See, for example, R. v.
+- 19. See, for example, R. v.
 Nur, 2015 SCC 15; and R. v.
-Lloyd, 2016 SCC 13. - 18.
-Examples of cases in which the mandatory minimum sentence of imprisonment was either upheld in a constitutional challenge or held to be unconstitutional and deemed of no force and effect are provided in the notes to section 2 of this summary. - See, for example, Jonathan Rudin, "Despite soaring Indigenous incarceration, minimum sentencing persists."
-Policy Options, 27 January 2020; Raji Mangat, More Than We Can Afford: The Costs of Mandatory Minimum Sentencing, Report, British Columbia Civil Liberties Association; and Canadian Association of Social Workers, Ending Mandatory Minimums for Drug Offences, 2020 Position Statement, March 2020. - 20.
-Department of Justice Canada, Bill C-22: Mandatory Minimum Penalties to be repealed, Backgrounder. - Department of Justice Canada, "The Impact of Mandatory Minimum Penalties on Indigenous, Black and Other Visible Minorities," Just Facts, October 2017. - 22.
-Ibid. - 23.
-Ibid. - Office of the Correctional Investigator, Indigenous People in Federal Custody Surpasses 30%: Correctional Investigator Issues Statement and Challenge, News release, 21 January 2020. - 25.
-Ibid. - Public Safety Canada, 2019 Annual Report: Corrections and Conditional Release Statistical Overview, September 2020, pp. 69 and 70. - 27.
-Ibid., pp. 59 and 60. - 28.
-Ibid., pp. 55 and 56. - Statistics Canada, "Canada's Black population: Growing in number and diversity," Infographics, February 2019. - 30.
+Lloyd, 2016 SCC 13. - 20.
+Examples of cases in which the mandatory minimum sentence of imprisonment was either upheld in a constitutional challenge or held to be unconstitutional and deemed of no force and effect are provided in the notes to section 2 of this legislative summary. - See, for example, Jonathan Rudin, "Despite soaring Indigenous incarceration, minimum sentencing persists," Policy Options, 27 January 2020; Raji Mangat, More Than We Can Afford: The Costs of Mandatory Minimum Sentencing, Report, British Columbia Civil Liberties Association; and Canadian Association of Social Workers, Ending Mandatory Minimums for Drug Offences, 2020 Position Statement, March 2020. - 22.
+Department of Justice Canada, "The Impact of Mandatory Minimum Penalties on Indigenous, Black and Other Visible Minorities," JustFacts, October 2017. - 23.
+Department of Justice Canada, Bill C-5: Mandatory Minimum Penalties to be repealed. - 24.
+Ibid.
+Note that the data concerning minimum mandatory sentence (MMS) in general address the proportion of each racialized group that receives a sentence for an offence with an MMS, whereas the data concerning MMS for drug offences address the proportion of all offenders who receive such a sentence, by race. - 25.
+Ibid.
+Note that the data concerning MMS in general address the proportion of each racialized group that receives a sentence for an offence with an MMS, whereas the data concerning MMS for firearms address the proportion of all offenders who receive such a sentence, by race. - Office of the Correctional Investigator, Indigenous People in Federal Custody Surpasses 30%: Correctional Investigator Issues Statement and Challenge, News release, 21 January 2020. - 27.
+Office of the Correctional Investigator, Proportion of Indigenous Women in Federal Custody Nears 50%: Correctional Investigator Issues Statement, 17 December 2021. - Public Safety Canada, 2019 Annual Report Corrections and Conditional Release: Statistical Overview, September 2020, pp. 69 and 70. - 29.
+Ibid., pp. 59 and 60.

+- 30. Ibid., pp. 55 and 56. - Statistics Canada, "Canada's Black population: Growing in number and diversity," Infographics, 6 February 2019. - 32.
 R. v.
 Gladue, [1999] 1 S.C.R.
 688, para.
-59.
+59. - 33.

-- 31. Ibid., para.
-66. - 32.
 Ibid., para.
+66. Also see R. v.
+Ipeelee, 2012 SCC 13. - 34.
+R. v.
+Gladue, [1999] 1 S.C.R.
+688, para.
 74.